 There has been a project by the European Union to promote Ecotourism on Moheli, at the northeast corner of the island, with help building community-based bungalows and teach the locals about Eco-friendly and sustainable tourism.

-If Moheli had been located in a more accessible destination to reach, or it would have been located in south-east Asia instead, would this pristine island been overcrowded with tourism like many places in south-east Asia.
+If Moheli had been located in a more accessible destination to reach, or if it had been located in South-East Asia instead, this pristine island would have been overcrowded with tourism like many places in South-East Asia.

-So is it maybe after all for the best of Moheli that it´s located so remotely and far of the tourist radar so it can keep its beauty and pristine wildlife and nature for at least some more generation, while we are destroying other parts of this world.
+So it is, maybe after all, for the best of Moheli that it´s located so remotely and far from the tourist radar so it can keep its beauty and pristine wildlife and nature for at least some more generations while we are destroying other parts of this world.

 It´s down here at the central south part that Moheli Marine Park is located, the first national park in Comoros.

-Just be aware if you want to suntan at a beach that Moheli and the rest of Comoros is an Islamic Country (Sunni) a liberal one, but you should still respect their costumes and religion, so dress respectfully when walking around.
+Just be aware if you want to suntan at a beach that Moheli and the rest of Comoros is an Islamic Country (Sunni).
+A relatively liberal one, but you should still respect their customs and religion, so dress respectfully when walking around.

-Would you ever consider to visit this unknown paradise?
+Would you ever consider visiting this unknown paradise?

 Like It?
 Share It!
 Pin It!